 Locations where drowning and submersions occur

-Most drowning and submersion injury hospitalisations were in other or unspecified locations, swimming pools and natural water bodies.
+Most drowning and submersion injury hospitalisations occuring in specified locations* were in swimming pools, natural water bodies and bathtubs

-Most drowning and submersion injury deaths were in natural water bodies, swimming pools and bathtubs.
+Most drowning and submersion injury deaths in specified locations* were in natural water bodies, swimming pools and bathtubs

 Over the past decade, the rate of drowning and submersion injury:

-• Drowning and submersion hospitalisations and deaths increased in summer during 2022–23:
+• Drowning and submersion hospitalisations and deaths generally increase in summer:

-Common types of drowning and submersion by location, age and sex
+Common types of drowning and submersion by location, age and sex, 2024–25

 • Swimming pools